threadedstream/wasmexperiments/README.md

 - [x] Element Section
 - [x] Code Section
 - [x] Data Section

+### Instructions
+- [ ] Define all existing instructions in an informative way (its name, number of input params)
+- [ ] Dump module's code in the form of bytecode instructions (sort of debug function)

 ### Basic interpretation
 - [ ] Write a basic wasm interpreter that interprets addition program